 - Individual factors – being female alone increasing one’s inclination towards dieting.
 Other individual factors include low self-esteem, early puberty, being overweight or obese, or practicing vegetarianism.

-- Boys make up approximately 10 to 15% of the adolescent and teenage population with eating disorders, but are much less likely to seek treatment due to the gender stereotypes surrounding the disorders.
+- How many teen boys actually have eating disorders?
+Boys make up approximately 10 to 15% of the adolescent and teenage population with eating disorders, but are much less likely to seek treatment due to the gender stereotypes surrounding the disorders.

 Many people believe that an eating disorder is a “female” problem.
 And while more common in girls and women, eating disorders do affect males as well.
 Because there is far more discussion about teenage girls and eating disorders, many teen boys are reluctant to discuss their symptoms or admit they have a problem.
 For some, there may be fear of appearing less masculine, or being judged by friends and peers.
 This unfortunately prevents many male teenagers from getting the help they need.